Archive for the ‘embryos’ Category

 Will Researchers Benefit?

 Is there any doubt that academic centers and private companies may benefit from hESC research?
 If there is a scientific breakthrough at a hESC research facility, isn’t it reasonable that they will benefit from research dollars and/or actual profits?
 Even the American Medical Association’s (AMA) Council on Ethical and Judicial affairs states: “Profits from the commercial use of human tissue and its products may be shared with patients, in accordance with lawful contractual agreements.”
-(AMA, 6/2001)
+(AMA, Opinion 2.08)

 Is it wrong to ask why the patients who provided the embryos shouldn’t be reimbursed for even a fraction of what it took to create them?